 Entanglement Rates

-There were 648 active and inactive entanglements observed in the survey area from 2010-2018, 611 (433 Steller, 178 California) of which were documented at the four major haulout complexes.
-The average entanglement rate for California sea lions (2.13%) was greater than for Steller sea lions (0.41%), but the difference was not statistically significant (Paired t-test, df = 11, t = 1.41, p = 0.19).
+There were 648 observations of active and inactive entanglements in the survey area from 2010-2018, 611 (433 Steller, 178 California) of which were documented at the four major haulout complexes.
+The average overall entanglement rate for California sea lions (2.13%) was greater than for Steller sea lions (0.41%), but the difference was not statistically significant (Paired t-test, df = 11, t = 1.41, p = 0.19).
+The average male entanglement rates are also not statistically different between the two species (California = 2.13%, Steller = 0.089%) (Paired t-test, df = 11, t = 2.2, p = 0.13).
 There were no annual or seasonal trends of statistical significance in entanglement rates for Steller or California sea lions (Fig 3).
 However, California sea lions experienced high rates of entanglement in 2014, and both species experienced somewhat elevated rates of entanglement in 2015.
 California sea lions also exhibited some seasonal variability with a peak in entanglement rates in the summer, coinciding with the lowest months for haulout counts (Fig 4).
 While other months exhibited elevated rates of entanglement (November: 1.5%) or comparatively low average haulout counts (February: 168, March: 218), June and July were the only months to exhibit both low average haulout counts and high entanglement rates (June: 167, 10.2%; July: 35, 12.1%).

 Fig 3: Average entanglement rates (expressed as entanglements per individual) and entangling material proportions for California and Steller sea lions in northern Washington from 2010-2018 by year.
 Entanglement rate calculations only included entangled individuals observed at one of four major haulout complexes.
 Entangling materials were only analyzed for individuals with photos of sufficient quality observed hauled out anywhere along the survey route.